Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Background and Related Work

-One important aspect of structural priming is the \textit{inverse frequency effect} \cite{jaeger2008implicit,bernolet2010does,kaschak2011structural}: less preferred syntactic alternatives (measured by the relative frequency in the speaker’s experience against their counterparts) cause stronger overall priming than more preferred structures.
+One important aspect of structural priming is the \textit{inverse frequency effect} \cite{jaeger2008implicit,bernolet2010does,kaschak2011structural}: less-preferred syntactic alternatives cause stronger overall priming than more-preferred structures, where the degree to which a structure is preferred is operationalized as its relative frequency in the speaker's experience.
 This can be seen by looking at sentences involving verbs with gradient structural preferences, or \textit{verb biases} (or alternation biases; see \citealp{hawkins2020investigating} for a systematic investigation of verb biases in neural models).
 The verb \textit{give} allows both prepositional dative (PD) (\textit{The doctor gave a book to the judge}) and double object (DO) (\textit{The doctor gave the judge a book}) structures, but is biased toward (i.e., occurs more often with) DO in English.
-Under the IFE, a ``prime'' sentence involving \textit{give} in its (less preferred) PD structure will cause a greater priming effect than a DO sentence, i.e., a PD prime will increase the probability of a PD occurring more than a DO prime will increase the probability of a DO occuring.
+Under the IFE, a ``prime'' sentence involving \textit{give} in its (less preferred) PD structure will cause a greater priming effect than a DO sentence, i.e., a PD prime will increase the probability of a PD occurring more than a DO prime will increase the probability of a DO occurring.
 The strength of PD priming (i.e., the increase in the probability of a PD target given a PD prime) inversely correlates with the expectation of a PD prime, determined by its verb bias \cite{bernolet2010does}.